YangletLiu/quantum-education-modules/docs/source/user/contribute.rst

 Create New Content
 ------------------
-Contributors are also encouraged to suggest quantum topics or create new modules based on our :doc:`Roadmap <roadmap>`, existing suggestions, or your own ideas.
+Contributors are also encouraged to suggest quantum topics or create new modules based on our `Roadmap`_, existing suggestions, or your own ideas.

 You can propose quantum topics by submitting an issue on our `GitHub <https://github.com/YangletLiu/CSCI4961_labs_projects>`_.
 This helps spark interest and engage students who may be curious about the same concept area.